 This sauce can obviously be used as a hollandaise substitute, but I can also see it being used other ways… on pasta, over roasted vegetables and rice, or on a baked potato.
 So many possibilities!

-- Generous pinch saffron threads, plus 2 tbsp hot water for soaking
+- 2 tbsp water (for soaking saffron)

 - 2 tbsp non-hydrogenated butter substitute (I recommend Earth Balance)

 - 3/4 tsp crushed garlic